-The sixty-sixth session of the Commission on the Status of Women will take place from 14 to 25 March 2022.
+The sixty-sixth session of the Commission on the Status of Women took place from 14 to 25 March 2022.
+Due to the continued impact of the COVID-19 pandemic, CSW66 took place in a hybrid format.
+All side events and parallel events were fully virtual.

-Representatives of Member States, UN entities, and ECOSOC-accredited non-governmental organizations (NGOs) from all regions of the world are invited to attend the session.
+Representatives of Member States, UN entities, and ECOSOC-accredited non-governmental organizations (NGOs) from all regions of the world are invited to contribute to the session.

 - Priority theme: Achieving gender equality and the empowerment of all women and girls in the context of climate change, environmental and disaster risk reduction policies and programmes;